ISA Ontario- Ground Worker Training Program

 - Problem-solving skills and experience with conflict management;

 - Office administration and record-keeping skills, ability to maintain inventory and student attendance records;

 - Ability to climb and work at heights.

-- G license required; D preferred and access to personal vehicle;
+- G license required; D preferred;

 - Working knowledge of the Occupational Health & Safety Act, WSIB, Arborist Safe Work Practices and other related Acts, Rules and Regulations;